Patrick Nagel: The Nagel woman

-In 1977, Nagel made his first poster image for Mirage Editions, with whom he printed many images, his most famous being those of "Nagel women."
+In 1977, Nagel made his first poster image for Mirage Editions, with whom he printed many images, his most famous being those of "Nagel women".
 The "Nagel woman" was developed over time and increased in popularity after Nagel began publishing his work with Playboy in 1975.
 The women were drawn as "Nagel's ideal woman".
 His female figures tended to have black hair, and bright white skin.
 Nagel worked with many models, including Playboy Playmates Cathy St. George, Tracy Vaccaro and Shannon Tweed, and also painted several celebrity portraits, including those of Joan Collins and Joanna Cassidy.

+Nagel's portraits were created by tracing a photograph of the subject with Nagel usually making edits to hair and clothing to better match his tastes and style.
+The source material for much of his work was found objects that included fashion magazine spreads and advertisements.
+In many cases the original model had no idea it was their image that was used.
+Model Marcie Hunt, whose image Nagel picked from a Vogue Paris feature, did not know she was used for the cover of Rio until forty-two years later.

 There has been much discussion about the inspiration for Nagel's style; since little is known about Nagel's art background, there is no definite answer to this.

 Art historians have speculated that he may have been influenced by Japanese-style art, but there is no specific evidence for that.
 His mapmaking experiences in Vietnam possibly did more to steer him into high contrast imagery than anything else.